GitHub Activity Widget for Website. No-code, Live - Poper

 Changelog and release-notes pages

-Point at one repo and showcase tagged releases with semver, release-notes preview, and commit hashes.
-Drop the timeline next to your product copy so visitors and customers always see the latest version shipped.
+Point at your project's repository and let tagged releases flow into the feed alongside merged PRs and commits.
+Drop the widget next to your product copy so visitors and customers always see that the latest version just shipped.

 Recommended